 A wearable computer is also known as a wearable device, wearable technology, or simply wearables.

 What are the Most Common Wearable Computers?

 The most common wearable computer is the smartwatch, followed closely by fitness trackers and smart glasses.
-Other examples of wearable computers include smart clothing, head-mounted displays, and medical devices.
+Other examples of wearable mobile computers include smart clothing, head-mounted displays, and medical devices.